Note: as of 2021/2022, I am not currently accepting new clients. I will post a news item if this changes.

 –INTENSIVE PLAYTESTING AND ADJUSTMENT

-once the work is complete, I spend a few days playing, tweaking, and adjusting the horn as it settles in.
-This is where I will notice the tiny things that one can only notice by living with an instrument, and makes sure that each and every job I do is personalized and made the best it can be.
+once the work is complete, I let the horn sit for a week, while I think about something else.
+Then I come back to it and see it with a fresh perspective, typically spending several hours going back over work I did, sometimes redoing a pad or two, as I spend a week playing, tweaking, and adjusting the horn as it settles in.
+This is where I will notice the tiny things that one can only notice by living with an instrument, and make sure that each and every job I do is personalized and made the best it can be.
 This work is essential, cannot be rushed, and makes the difference between an average repair and a horn that you never argue with.

 The following procedures may or may not be needed to varying degrees on your horn: